Director Archives

 Bankruptcy and Decline

 Tati was one of the few French filmmakers working in the 1960s to neither be grouped in with the French New Wave artists innovating cinema, nor be targeted by them for perpetuating the industry’s bland, middlebrow “Tradition de qualité”.
-In this way, he exists in a sort of bubble of his own, coasting by on a unique style that calls back to cinema’s past more than it does push it into the future.
-As such, there is not much of a safety net protecting him from the massive financial failure of Playtime, which is less an indicator of its quality, and more of its extraordinarily large budget which could not be recouped.
+In this way, he existed in his own bubble, coasting by on a unique style that calls back to cinema’s past more than it does push it into the future.
+As such, there was not much of a safety net protecting him from the massive financial failure of Playtime, which is less an indicator of its quality, and more of its extraordinarily large budget which could not be recouped.

 1971’s Trafic is by no means a disappointment, but almost any film following the glorious Playtime would suffer in comparison.
 Though the visual work and production design is a step down, it remains thoroughly impressive for its sheer resourcefulness.
 Rather than reflecting characters in the towering architecture around them, cars are instead rendered as extensions of their quirks and foibles, and additionally carry on Tati’s criticisms of inept modern technology.